4 Ways to Make Your Marriage an Equal Partnership

 Sounds a bit cold and unromantic, but if it were a business partnership, we would probably do whatever we could to make it work because relationships and money were at stake.

-So then this prompts the questions, how would this make my marriage better?
-And, how do I do this?
+So then this prompts two questions: how would this make my marriage better?
+And, how do I create an equal partnership in marriage?

 But now the second question, “How do I do this?”

-For some, it may be obvious, but a lot of us out there didn’t grow up with the best examples on marriage and partnership.
-Some grew up in a house with parents that didn’t see their spouse as a partner at all or their parents taught them nothing on the subject.
+For some, it may be obvious when it comes to creating an equal partnership, but a lot of us out there didn’t grow up with the best examples on marriage.
+Some grew up in a house with parents that didn’t see their spouse as a partner at all, or their parents taught them nothing on the subject.

-So in answering that question, I’ll give you some tips on how to be an equal partner and improve your marriage.
+So to answer that question, I’ll give you some tips on how to be an equal partner and improve your marriage.

 It’s a basic concept in life and it applies strongly to marriage.
-So here’s a quick example of give and take in your relationship that will help give you perspective on how to view it and take action.
+So here’s a quick example of give and take in your relationship that’ll help give you perspective on how to view it and take action.

 Your spouse comes home exhausted from work and is probably hungry.
 Who wouldn’t be?
 Well whether you’re the man or woman in the situation, your circumstances or how you feel about the situation can vary.